yext/search-core/README.md

 }).then(results => {
   // Do something with the search results
 }).catch(err => {
-  // Handle errors from the backend or thrown by the core library });
+  // Handle thrown by the core library
+});
 ```